AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ## Access Experience Cloud resources from the Commerce Admin

-When you open the Commerce Admin from the Commerce Projects workspace, the Commerce Admin displays with a header tha includes additional options available with the Experience Cloud integration.
+When you access the Commerce Admin from Commerce Projects, the Commerce Admin view includes a header with additional options available with the Experience Cloud integration.

 ![Experience Cloud dashboard](./assets/admin-uex-commerceadmin-view.png){width="700" zoomable="yes"}

-Admin users can use these options to manage Commerce and other Experience Cloud applications provisioned for their account and quickly access resources from the integrated Help Center.
+Administrators can use these options to manage Commerce and other Experience Cloud applications provisioned for their account and quickly access resources from the integrated Help Center.

 | Option                                                     | Action                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|